open-competency-library/software-development/engineering/defense/hackerdefense3.md

+---
+layout: default
+title: Defensive Defense 3
+parent: Defense
+nav_order: 2
+---
-# Hacker Defense Apprentice 3
+# Hacker Defense 3

 A developer who is able to create applications that are resistant to hacker attacks